(415 ILCS 60/19.3)

 (6) The Department, in cooperation with the Illinois

-Environmental Protection Agency, shall provide remedial project oversight, monitor remedial work progress, and report to the Board on the status of the remediation project.
+Environmental Protection Agency, shall provide remedial project oversight and monitor remedial work progress.

 (7) The Department shall, upon completion of the

-corrective action plan and recommendation of the Board, issue a notice of closure stating that no further remedial action is required to remedy the past agrichemical contamination.
+corrective action plan, issue a notice of closure stating that no further remedial action is required to remedy the past agrichemical contamination.

 (g) When an owner or operator of an agrichemical facility initiates a soil contamination assessment on the owner's or operator's own volition and independent of any requirement under this Section 19.3, information contained in that assessment may be held as confidential information by the owner or operator of the facility.